Willmore obstacle problems under Dirichlet boundary conditions: Introduction

 is the class of admissible functions.
-Problem \eqref{eq:1.1} was firstly studied by Dall'Acqua--Deckelnick \cite{DD} and they proved that $W$ has a minimiser in $K(\psi)$ under an explicit smallness condition on $\psi$.
+One should have in mind that it is important to work in classes of graphs (which is somehow a further obstacle condition) because otherwise, thanks to the scaling behaviour of the elastica functional, one may have sequences of arbitrarily large nonprojectable curves with ``very small'' elastic energy, cf. Figure 2 and the corresponding remarks in the introduction of \cite{Mueller_2019}.
+Problem \eqref{eq:1.1} was firstly studied by Dall'Acqua and Deckelnick \cite{DD} and they proved that $W$ has a minimiser in $K(\psi)$ under an explicit smallness condition on $\psi$.
 In view of this result it is an obvious question whether there is a threshold for the obstacles beyond which they no longer permit a solution of the minimisation problem for $W$ in $K(\psi)$.
 For symmetric cone obstacles $\psi$, i.e., $\psi(x)=\psi(1-x)$ for all $x \in [0,1]$ and $\psi$ is affine on $(0, 1/2)$, such that $\psi(0)=\psi(1)<0$ and $\psi(1/2)>0$, the question was completely solved as follows: (i) if $\psi(1/2) < 2/c_0$, then there exists a unique minimiser of $W$ in $K_{sym}(\psi)$; (ii) if $\psi(1/2) \ge 2/c_0$, then there is no minimiser of $W$ not only in $K_{sym}(\psi)$ but also in $K(\psi)$, where

 and